Second-language acquisition: Sociocultural factors

 A learner's sense of connection to their in-group, as well as to the community of the target language emphasizes the influence of the sociolinguistic setting, as well as social factors within the second-language acquisition process.
 Social Identity Theory argues that an important factor for second language acquisition is the learner's perceived identity to the community of the language being learned, as well as how the community of the target language perceives the learner.
 Whether or not a learner feels a sense of connection to the community or culture of the target language helps determine their social distance from the target culture.
 A smaller social distance is likely to encourage learners to acquire the second language, as their investment in the learning process is greater.
 Conversely, a greater social distance discourages attempts to acquire the target language.
 However, negative views not only come from the learner, but the community of the target language might feel greater social distance from the learner, limiting the learner's ability to learn the language.
 Whether or not bilingualism is valued by the culture or community of the learner is an important indicator of the motivation to learn a language.

-Gender, as a social factor, also influences SLA.
-Females have been found to have higher motivation and more positive attitudes than males for second-language acquisition.
-However, females are also more likely to present higher levels of anxiety, which may inhibit their ability to efficiently learn a new language.